lucasgpulcinelli/avr-c-basics/README.md

 ### Dependecies to build the project:
-avrdude, avr-libc, avr-gcc, make
+avrdude, avr-libc, avr-gcc, make avr-gcc-c++ or avr-g++ if one wants to use c++ in projects

 ### Build instructions:
 After cloning the repository and installing dependencies, use a terminal to the root of the project (directy inside a folder named avr_c_basics) issue "make FILE=<name of the source file inside src/ (without the .c)>" to build an specific file.
-To flash to a board use "sudo make flash" (the superuser privileges are necessary for avrdude).
+To flash to a board use "make flash" (the prompt for a password is necessary for avrdude).

 ### Notes: